-- Children can lose up to ten minutes chunk in one lesson no more. - Teacher assistants have the right to apply the sanctions in conjunction with the teacher or whoever is teaching the class. - Compulsory attendance at Homework Club on a Wednesday if homework has not been completed (KS2 only)
+- Children can lose up to ten minutes chunk in one lesson no more. - Teacher assistants have the right to apply the sanctions in conjunction with the teacher or whoever is teaching the class. .

 If a teacher feels it necessary then the Deputy Head Teacher/Head Teacher should be informed of behaviour that might not normally merit their intervention according to the sanctions shown above.